taghead/burger.devourer.xyz/docs/typescript_refresher.md

 # Type Annotations

-There are three keyworkds to minds. `let`, `const` and `var`.
+There are three keywords to keep in mind. `let`, `const` and `var`.

-- `let` used when the variable's value should be changed throughout the program.
+- `let` is used when the variable's value changes throughout the program.
-  - When compiled into javascript a warning during compilation stack may occur depending on the ES version read more on [Wiki](https://en.wikipedia.org/wiki/ECMAScript) and [W3Schools](https://www.w3schools.com/js/js_versions.asp).
-In response the compiled code will still produce valid javascript assuming the source is also sound.
+  - When compiled into JavaScript, a warning may occur during compilation depending on the ES version read more on [Wiki](https://en.wikipedia.org/wiki/ECMAScript) and [W3Schools](https://www.w3schools.com/js/js_versions.asp).
+In response, the compiled code will still produce valid JavaScript assuming the source is also sound.
 However, `let` may be translated to `var` for compatability reasons.

-- `const` used when a variable's should not be changed throughout the program.
 - `var` is bad practice to use in TypeScript. **DO NOT USE**
+- `const` is used when a variable's value remains unchanged throughout the program.

 ```typescript
 // Declaring variables examples.